idris-lang/Idris2/docs/README.md

 ### Sphinx-Doc

 Python should be installed by default on most systems.
-Sphinx can be installed either through your hosts package manager or using pip/easy_install.
+Sphinx can be installed either through your hosts package manager or using uv/pip/easy_install.

-Recommended way is to use virtual environment for building documentation.
+The recommended way is to use virtual environment for building documentation.

 *Note* [ReadTheDocs](https://readthedocs.org) works with Sphinx `v1.2.2`.
 If you install a more recent version of sphinx then